 Chapter 3.
 Internet Small Computer System Interface

 Part 2.
-Installing and configuring storage and network convergence
+Preparing Infrastructure for storage and network convergence

-Chapter 5.
-Installing and configuring the Converged Network Adapter
+Chapter 7.
+Installing and enabling the Converged Network Adapter

 Part 3.
 Implementing storage and network convergence

-Chapter 9.
-Approach with FCoE between the BladeCenter and a top-of-rack switch
+Chapter 11.
+Approach with FCoE between BladeCenter and a top-of-rack switch

 Chapter 12.
 Approach with FCoE inside the Flex Chassis